Health

 - Hives or an itchy rash

-- Stomach cramps, diarrhea or vomiting
+- Stomach pain, diarrhea or vomiting

 - Repetitive cough

-- Stuffy, itchy or runny nose or sneezing
+- Stuffy, itchy or runny nose

 - Itchy or watery eyes